The Use of Decorative Painting in Historic Interiors

 Another technique utilizing scumbles and glazes is the creation of this faux Gustavino tile.
 Guastavino tile is a tile system technique that uses layers of terra cotta tiles set in a herringbone pattern for self-supporting architectural vaults using interlocking terracotta tiles and layers of mortar to form a thin skin.
 To achieve the faux Gustavino tile it requires rubbing in the scumbling and then applying multiple layers of glaze and a crazing varnish.
 A great example of faux Gustavino tile is the Boston Public Library where the faux Gustavino tiles were created to match the existing beehive Gustavino tile ceilings.

 A high degree of decorative finishes knowledge as well as strong solid knowledge of architectural styles and materials is needed to match new decorative finishes to that of the original finish.
 This is what is needed to be a true artisan.
 Today’s artisans of decorative painting use this knowledge to implement historic decorative painting techniques to help keep the beauty of the past alive.
-John Canning & Co. artisans have decades of collective experience and the expertise to deliver the highest quality craftsmanship when it comes to decorative painting.
+As a architectural arts decorative painting contractor, John Canning & Co.'s artisans have decades of collective experience and the expertise to deliver the highest quality craftsmanship when it comes to decorative painting.
 If there are any projects that require decorative finishes in your future, we are always happy to assist.